awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

  The remaining parameters are Signature Version 4 parameters:
 + **X\-Amz\-Algorithm** – The algorithm you're using in the signing process\.
 The only valid value is `AWS4-HMAC-SHA256`\.
-+ **X\-Amz\-Credential** – A string separated by slashes \("/"\) that is formed by concatenating your access key ID and your credential scope components\.
-Credential scope includes the date in YYYYMMDD format, the AWS Region, the service name, and a special termination string \(aws4\_request\)\.
++ **X\-Amz\-Credential** – A string formed by concatenating your access key ID, the date, your AWS Region, the AWS service you're calling, and a standard termination term\.
+Each of these components is separated by '`%2F`'\.
+This is the general form:

+  *your\-access\-key\-id*%2F*date*%2F*AWS\-Region*%2F*AWS\-service*%2Faws4\_request

+  For more information, refer to [Handling Dates in Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4-date-handling.html)\.
-+ **X\-Amz\-Date** – The date and time that the signature was created\.
-Generate the date and time by following the instructions in [Handling Dates in Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4-date-handling.html) in the *Amazon Web Services General Reference*\.
++ **X\-Amz\-Date** – The date and time the signature is created\.
+The format is YYYYMMDDTHHMMSSZ, where YYYY=year, MM=month, DD=day, HH=hour, MM=minute, SS=seconds, and 'T' and 'Z' are fixed characters\.
+For more information, refer to [Handling Dates in Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4-date-handling.html)\.
 + **X\-Amz\-Expires** – The length of time in seconds until the credentials expire\.
 The maximum value is 300 seconds \(5 minutes\)\.
 + **X\-Amz\-Security\-Token** – Optional\.
 A Signature Version 4 token for temporary credentials\.
 If you specify this parameter, include it in the canonical request\.
 For more information, see [Requesting Temporary Security Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html) in the *AWS AWS Identity and Access Management User Guide*\.
 + **X\-Amz\-Signature** – The Signature Version 4 signature that you generated for the request\.
 + **X\-Amz\-SignedHeaders** – The headers that are signed when creating the signature for the request\.
 The only valid value is `host`\.

-To construct the URL for the request and create the Signature Version 4 signature, use the following steps\.
+To construct the URI for the request and create the Signature Version 4 signature, use the following steps\.
 The examples are in pseudocode\.

 **Task 1: Create a canonical request**